► Updated looks and infotainment

 Hybrid cars are complicated things at the best of times, but the Bentley’s driving modes mean this car can be driven in several different attitudes.

-The electrified Bentayga offers three hybrid modes: EV-only, Hybrid and Hold, plus a further three driving modes on top, including Sport, Bentley and Comfort.
-All of these are configurable using the Bentley’s now aged-looking touchscreen, but we’ll talk more about that later.
+The electrified Bentayga offers three hybrid modes: EV-only, Hybrid and Hold, plus a further tree driving modes on top, including Sport, Bentley and Comfort.
+These are easily selected via a delightfully knurled rotary dial between the front seats combined with Hybrid-specific buttons.

 The driving modes are the same as elsewhere across the Bentley range, so Sport weights up the steering, firms the ride and increases throttle response; Comfort softens and lightens everything up; and Bentley mode continues to impress as a brand-building balance of the other two.
 It's the one we picked most often in our test drive.